 Best for sandy adventures: Green Patch Campsite

-One of the most popular (and scenic) beaches in Booderee National Park, Green Patch is a long swathe of powdery sand with access to some seriously stunning walking trails.
+One of the most popular (and scenic) beaches in Booderee National Park, Green Patch is a long stretch of powdery sand with access to some seriously stunning walking trails.
 The namesake campsite can be accessed via car or on foot, with sites available for small or large groups.
 There are plenty of facilities, including toilets, fresh water, barbecues and hot showers.
-But the real reason to come here is for the peace and quiet – once day-trippers leave, the only company you’ll have are the wallabies.
+But the real reason to come here is for the peace and quiet - once day-trippers leave, the only company you’ll have are the wallabies.

 Best for water babies: Holiday Haven Huskisson Beach